metagn/rot/README.md

 So there are no surprises, the biggest caveats right away are:

 * No numbers or booleans, as in, they are not distinguished from strings.
 But they should not be horrible to deal with.
 * No escape sequences.
 Characters are treated literally including newlines, and unicode characters are not specially handled.
-The idea is that these can be done optionally with a (streaming) preprocessor.
-Maybe it can be a parser option but it should not be part of the base format.
 * Inline whitespace is a delimiter and unquoted strings do not allow whitespace by default.
 * Other unusual syntax.

 See [the spec](https://github.com/metagn/rot/blob/master/doc/spec.md) for more info and some reasoning.

-# Use cases vs. other formats
+## Use cases vs. other formats

 * CSV: Allows nested structure.
 Otherwise slightly more inconvenient if anything.
 * JSON: Less clunky structure (e.g. easier to stream) and leaner syntax, while still giving the option of well-defined boundaries and form.